Perimenopause vs Menopause: Understanding the Transition and Managing Symptoms

 Lifestyle tweaks can work wonders.
 I swapped my regular snacks for healthier options—hello, carrot sticks!
 I also found that staying active, even if it means sprinting for the last cookie, helps with mood swings and energy.
 Regular exercise pumps up those happy hormones.
 Hydration?
 Huge game-changer.
 I fill my water bottle like it’s my new best friend.
 It keeps me cool during hot flashes.
 Who knew staying hydrated could be so refreshing?
 Sleep matters, too.
 A consistent bedtime routine worked wonders to keep me from counting sheep like they’re the cast of a reality show.

-Related articles you may like: Understanding Endometriosis Hormone Therapy: Managing Symptoms for a Better Life
+Related articles you may like: Essential Endometriosis Self-Care Tips for Managing Symptoms and Boosting Well-Being

 Medical Treatments